rover33/git-branching-and-pages/README.md

 Create a `New Repository` on GitHub and `add` the `remote` URL of that repository.
 If you're not sure how to do this, you can check out [this link](https://help.github.com/articles/adding-a-remote/).

+Then, push your changes up to your new repository:

 ```bash
 git push origin gh-pages
 ```